chinmaymudholkar/java-sel-sample/README.md

 mvn clean install
 ```

-This will download all required dependencies including Selenium, TestNG, and WebDriverManager.
+This will download all required dependencies including Selenium and TestNG.

 ## Running Tests